Administrative law in Mongolia: Ministry of Mineral Resources

 With respect to mining activity in Mongolia, the Ministry of Mineral Resources and Energy, their subsidiary government and the local aimag government have responsibilities regulated by the Mineral Laws of Mongolia.
 For instance, the local administrative body of an aimag has a duty to monitor compliance with respect to environmental reclamation, health and safety regulations under Article 12 of the Mineral Laws.

 Ministry of Environment

 The duties and powers of the Ministry of Environment in Mongolia are largely governed by the Environmental Protection Law of Mongolia.
 Furthermore, other laws such as the Law of Mongolia on Land also empower the land departments of individual aimags in the enforcement of the land laws of Mongolia.

 General Customs Office

 The General Customs Office of Mongolia and their State Customs Inspectors have to abide by the Customs Law of Mongolia when they enforce customs laws.
-In addition, they are also empowered to impose tariffs on goods under the Customs Tariff Law of Mongolia.
+They are also empowered to impose tariffs on goods under the Customs Tariff Law of Mongolia.